Recipe Keeping — Ways to organize and display your recipes

 • Celebrate the cook.
 One Thanksgiving, I included handed-down recipes from my mother, my husband Alan’s mother, and our dear friend Ona, at our buffet table.
 I labeled the dishes accordingly: “Anna’s Overnight Stuffing,” “Helen’s Fruit Fluff,” and “Ona’s Cherry Pie.”
 I enjoyed bringing these women to our table; it’s the kind of simple domestic act I hope someone does in my memory someday.

 I have a recipe for gingerbread that is at least 50 years old.
-The card has obviously had a dough-filled wooden spoon or two rested on it over the years, but I love that about it.
+The card has obviously had a dough-filled wooden spoon or two rested on it over the years.
+And I love that about it.
 I made a copy of the card and framed it to hang in the kitchen.
 It reminds me of making gingerbread houses with Ona, who passed along the recipe to me in her handwriting.

 • Display the recipe.
 Have the recipe printed on something, such as a large canvas, a tea towel, or a cutting board.
-You can frame it (as I did with Ona’s gingerbread recipe) adding illustrations, if you like, or use your lettering skills to write the recipe on a chalkboard.
+You can frame it (as I did with Ona’s gingerbread recipe) adding illustrations, if you like.
+Or use your lettering skills to write the recipe on a chalkboard.

 I’m hoping to assemble a family cookbook to print and gift our grown kids.
 Right after I get all my recipes organized, that is.